The chip shortage is now even affecting printer ink cartridges

-The ongoing global chip shortage is affecting Canon toner cartridges for printers in some regions after the manufacturer was forced to stop including copy protection chips, leading to some printers wrongly identifying officially compliant products as counterfeit.
+The ongoing global chip shortage is affecting Canon toner cartridges for printers in some regions after the manufacturer was forced to stop including copy protection chips, leading some printers to wrongly identify officially compliant products as counterfeit.

 Users who have purchased and attempted to use cartridges lacking chips have been presented with error messages, as Canon printers are unable to scan them and recognize them as official Canon products.